Inside London's new 900-room Hard Rock Hotel

 Today, hard rock is dad rock, and like the baby boomers whose musical icons the chain celebrates, Hard Rock is cushioned by many years of comfortable financial success and doesn't plan to give up its spot to edgy, millennial upstarts.

-The hotel's piece de resistance, which will rightfully sit in pride of place in the hotel lobby, is the piano from Freddy's Mercury's childhood home.
+The hotel's piece de resistance, which will rightfully sit in pride of place in the hotel lobby, is the piano from Freddie Mercury's childhood home.
 "It's where he learned to play.
 It's very instrumental in his personal history," explains Taliaferro.

 The Hard Rock brand have lost its hip edge a long time ago, but like the "Bohemian Rhapsody" film -- derided by critics, loved by fans -- Hard Rock Hotel London has mass appeal and is a lot of fun.